sudoskys/StableDiffusionBook/docs/train/index.en.md

 **Should not** use the training results to devalue the original artist's work.

-At the moment I personally think the results are considered the best by DreamBooth, but its training requires high video memory (>8GB).
+At the moment I personally think the results are considered the best by DreamBooth, but its training requires high VRAM (>8GB).

 ## Cognitive model training